sooprim/JovanTone5618/README.md

 # Library Management System

-This project is a proof-of-concept web application for managing a library's books and clients.
-Built with .NET 8.0, it follows clean architecture principles and provides comprehensive functionality for managing book loans and client memberships.
+This project is a web application for managing a library's books and clients, built with .NET 8.0.
+It follows clean architecture principles and provides comprehensive functionality for managing book loans and client memberships.
 The application includes full support for tracking books, managing client information, and handling book loans.

 ## Technology Stack